- Tips & Tricks

 In Vista, first, click on the Computer shortcut from your desktop or from the Start Menu.
 In the toolbar you will find several buttons, including one called Map network drive.

-In Windows 8, click the "File Explorer" icon from your taskbar and then click the "Computer" link from the left vertical navigation bar.
+In Windows 7 and 8, click the "File Explorer" icon from your taskbar and then click the "Computer" link from the left vertical navigation bar.
 Then just click "Map network drive".

 In Windows 10, on your desktop, click "This PC" icon in the top-left corner of the page.
 Then click the "Map network drive" icon.